PixelsCamp/pixels_camp_2016_talks/demystifying-accessibility_rafaela-ferro.md

 -----------------

 I've given talks about accessibility at [Google DevFest Coimbra 2018](https://devfest.gdgcoimbra.xyz/) and [The Zain Talks](https://www.meetup.com/zain-talks/).
-You can take a look at [my slides here](https://slides.com/anarafaelaferro/demystifying-accessbility/), although I intend to focus more on the practical demos.
+My previous slides are available [here](https://slides.com/anarafaelaferro/demystifying-accessbility/), although I intend to focus more on the practical demos.